 What is your opinion on the current state of diversity in the industry?
 Have you seen a significant change since the start of your career?

-Over the years there’s been a rise of roles focused on Diversity & Inclusion, introduction of quotas, and other possible solutions.
-What have you seen to be the most effective and where have you seen these initiatives fall short?
+Over the years, there’s been a rise of roles focused on Diversity & Inclusion, the introduction of quotas, and other possible solutions.
+What have you seen to be the most effective, and where have you seen these initiatives fall short?

 This is sort of related to my previous point, I don’t believe in presenteeism to deliver diversity optically is the right solution.
 It’s just lip service, so in general I don’t think quotas are really effective, also I just don’t think quotas exist, in their nature I feel they are a reductive solution, that inherently demotivates diverse talent, whilst also creating a negative narrative against diverse talent.

 Diversity & Inclusion needs to be on the agenda in boardrooms, and I think Diversity & Inclusion roles go a long way in demonstrating a business’ commitment to the cause, whilst also ensuring it remains on the agenda of the agency.
 I think these roles are effective starting points to driving change, however, without any true empowerment these roles are destined to fail.